 Eventually Rob was diagnosed with Asperger’s syndrome, schizophrenia, epilepsy and depression.
 Yet he persevered and completed high school at age 20.
 At that time, finding housing for adults with disabilities was another challenge.
 That’s when David Lovell co-founded the nonprofit Neighborhood Properties – raising funds and helping acquire, rehabilitate and operate residential units that provided support for adults living with mental illness.

 For decades the Lovell family worked for and funded programs that promote mental health locally and nationally.
-Today the Lovell Foundation continues to serve their very personal passion.
+Today the Lovell Foundation continues to serve their very personal passion by supporting initiative-level work in this focus area.